You are invited to participate in the Stone Mountain 2020 Weather Ceremony.

 Everyone, yes everyone, has an opportunity to participate in supporting the work at Stone Mountain.
 We invite you to engage in a way that truly honors this miraculous opportunity that we have been given at this time.
 Please… sit by a candle, pray, meditate, feel into your intuition or however you access your deepest knowing and explore how you can be part of this redemptive tapestry of healing, connection and profoundly rewarding service that benefits us now… and for generations to come.

-- Ritual Team: The Tsantawu Council is accepting applications for those who feel called to perform the Ceremony.
+1. Ritual Team: The Tsantawu Council is accepting applications for those who feel called to perform the Ceremony.
 Currently we have ritual team members (referred to as “walkers”) who reside in Florida, Vermont, Massachusetts, Connecticut, Maryland and Colorado in addition to Georgia, North Carolina and Tennessee.
-The Ritual Team arrives in Carrollton, GA the evening of March 31st for a week of preparation and departs Stone Mountain the afternoon of Friday, April 10.
+The Ritual Team arrives in Carrollton, GA for a week of preparation prior to the 4 day ritual at Stone Mountain.
 Please click here to request an application if you feel called to step onto a path that bestows great meaning and purpose to one’s life and brings enormous blessings to our people.
-Applications must be returned by Friday, February 7, 2020 to be considered for this spring.

-- Support Team: The success of this Ceremony is literally contingent on the sacrifice, hard work and dedication of the Support Team.
+2. Support Team: The success of this Ceremony is literally contingent on the sacrifice, hard work and dedication of the Support Team.
 These people are the backbone of this ceremony.
 Those people who have participated previously on Support Team share that their lives have been tremendously blessed by serving in this way.
-It is a five-day commitment: April 6-10.
+It is a five-day commitment in early April and a 3 day committment in late September.
 To learn more about serving on the Support Team, write to: info@sacredstonemountain.org.

-- Fall Harvest Festival: Please mark your calendars now for our Fall Harvest Festival: Saturday, September 26-Sunday, September 27, 2020.
-The mountain has called for 200 people to participate in this expression of Thanksgiving as part of this cycle of petitioning for the rains in the spring and giving gratitude in the fall.
+5. Fall Harvest Festival: The mountain has called for 200 people to participate in this expression of Thanksgiving as part of this cycle of petitioning for the rains in the spring and giving gratitude in the fall.

 We looking forward to hearing from you and thank you in advance for your participation and support.